danipaco0/ReactNative-Hotels-App/README.md

 Welcome to the **ReactNative-Hotels-App**, a mobile application built using React Native.
 This app is designed to provide a hotel browser.

+## Disclaimer
+Please note that this application is a personal project developed for the sole purpose of practicing and enhancing my skills in React Native.
+It is not intended to be a serious or commercial application.
+The project serves as a platform for me to experiment with new ideas, learn new techniques, and build my knowledge in mobile application development.

+Any data, functionalities, or features within the app are purely for demonstration and learning purposes and should not be considered as fully functional or reliable for real-world use.

 ## Features

 - **Hotel Browsing**: Explore a variety of hotels with detailed information.